-word have been advanced by a number of scholars.
-Jan suggests 'potior' ('more powerful')-
+Alternative interpretations take different routes.
+Assuming that some precise word is referred to in the introduction of the Sectio, proposals for such a single word have been advanced by a number of scholars.
+Jan suggests "potior" (more powerful)-

 Porphyri...nomen illud commune affert, cum potiores (κρείττους) dicit has duas rationes: Euclides ea brevitate et dicendi inopia haec agit, ut excerpta potius dicas quam ipsa verba hominis sagacissimi.

-Jan 1895, 11816
+[Jan 1895, 118]16

-Porphyry provides such a common name when he says that these two ratios are 'more powerful'.
-Euclid treats these things so succinctly and in so a few words, that you would regard them more as excerpts than the words themselves of this most brilliant man.
+Porphyry provides such a common name when he says that these two ratios are "more powerful".
+Euclid treats these things so succinctly and in so few words, that you would regard them more as excerpts than the words themselves of this most brilliant man.

--and Mathiesen puts forward 'consonant' [Mathiesen 1975, 254n12].
-But these alternatives are defended on the basis of an incorrect reading of a text by Porphyry, who asserts only that multiple and epimoric ratios are more powerful than epimeric in the same way as consonant and melodic notes are more powerful than dissonant ones, and concludes that one should thereby 'fit' ("ἐφαρμοστέον") multiple and epimoric ratios to consonant notes, epimeric ratios to dissonant notes.
-Porphyry's explanation is in fact nothing but a slight restatement of the very passage in Ptolemy's Harmonica 1.5 on which he is commenting [see Düring 1930, 11.8-20].
-Both Porphyry and Ptolemy are far from claiming that either 'consonant' or worse yet 'more powerful' is the single name referred to in the Sectio: neither mentions the 'name' and Ptolemy even ascribes the whole argument expounded in 1.5 to the 'Pythagoreans'.
+-and Mathiesen puts forward "consonant" [Mathiesen 1975, 254n12].
+But these alternatives are defended on the basis of an incorrect reading of a text by Porphyry, who asserts only that multiple and epimoric ratios are more powerful than epimeric in the same way as consonant and melodic notes are more powerful than dissonant ones, and concludes that one should thereby "fit" ("ἐφαρμοστέον") multiple and epimoric ratios to consonant notes, epimeric ratios to dissonant notes.17 Porphyry's explanation is in fact nothing but a slight restatement of the very passage in Ptolemy's Harmonica 1.5 on which he is commenting [see Düring 1930, 11.8-20].
+Both Porphyry and Ptolemy are far from claiming that either "consonant" or worse yet "more powerful" is the single name referred to in the Sectio: neither mentions the "name" and Ptolemy even ascribes the whole argument expounded in 1.5 to the "Pythagoreans".18